lucianD/sinatra/README.md

 It has also a server side in ruby/sinatra

 ## Installation
-go to root directory and run `npm install`
+go to root directory and run

+`npm install`

+`bundle install --path vendor/bundle`

 ## Running scripts